 How to Do a 1031 Exchange in Missouri?

-Work with a Qualified Intermediary to sell your investment property, identify replacement property within 45 days, and close within 180 days.
-Ensure proceeds never pass through your control and that all documentation is completed correctly.
+Work with a Missouri Qualified Intermediary to sell your investment property, identify replacement property within 45 days, and close within 180 days.
+Ensure proceeds never pass through your control and all documentation is completed correctly.

 How Long Do You Have to Live in a House to Avoid Capital Gains in Missouri?